pivotal/docs-tap/scst-store/using-encrypted-connection.hbs.md

 ## Using `Ingress`

-When using an [Ingress setup](ingress.hbs.md), the SCST - Store creates a specific TLS Certificate for HTTPS communications under the `metadata-store` namespace.
+When using an [Ingress setup](ingress.hbs.md), SCST - Store creates a specific TLS Certificate for HTTPS communications under the `metadata-store` namespace.